Sexual violence in the Russian invasion of Ukraine: Protests

 Women held protests at Russian embassies against rape by Russian soldiers in the invasion.
 The women protested with bags over their heads, their hands tied behind their backs, and their bare legs covered in red liquid, symbolising blood, with four women protesting on 16 April 2022 in Dublin, Ireland, and 80 women protesting on the same day in Vilnius, Lithuania.
 On 20 April, a similar protest, by 130 women took place in front of the Russian embassy in Riga, Latvia, and another was held by a dozen women in front of the Russian consulate in Gdańsk, Poland.

 Investigations

 In August 2022, Ukraine's prosecutor general's office reported that there were "several dozen" criminal proceedings underway for sexual violence committed by Russian servicemen.
 As of 31 October 2022, Ukrainian authorities were reportedly investigating 43 cases of sexual violence.
 In November the same year two Russian soldiers were convicted of war crimes in absentia for sexual violence towards civilians.

 Ukrainian Prosecutor Iryna Didenko stated in January 2023 that their office had opened 154 cases related to acts sexual violence committed by Russian soldiers, but cautioned that the actual number of incidents is probably far higher.
 They stated that doctors and mental health workers had determined that in the Kyiv Oblast one in nine women had experienced sexual violence during the Russian occupation.
-Didenko added that Russian invaders have a clear pattern of behavior: “Ground forces arrive, and rapes start on the second or third day".
+Didenko added that Russian invaders have a clear pattern of behaviour: "Ground forces arrive, and rapes start on the second or third day".